bbmv/lalgebra/Readme.md

 version 1.2.0

 This library contains functions and a class for working with elements of linear algebra - points, lines, segments, planes, vectors and matrixes.
-There are unit tests and a JSDoc documentation in the repository.
+(With unit tests and a JSDoc documentation).

 #### API